raphael-group/MOLLUSC/README.md

 | cell_2  | 0  | 2  |
 | cell_3  | 1  | 0  |

+See [example/character_matrix.csv](example/character_matrix.csv) for an example.

-### tree topology (newick file)
+### tree topology
+The input tree topology must be given in [newick format](https://en.wikipedia.org/wiki/Newick_format#:~:text=In%20mathematics%2C%20Newick%20tree%20format,Maddison%2C%20Christopher%20Meacham%2C%20F.).
-This file contains the tree topology for this experiment, in newick format.
-The labels on the leaf nodes must match the cell names specified in the character matrix.
+In addition, the labels on the leaf nodes must match the cell names specified in the character matrix.

+See [example/input_tree.nwk](example/input_tree.nwk) for an example.

 ### leaf locations file
 This file contains the X-Y coordinates for each of the cells at the leaves of the tree.
 These should correspond to the cells in the character matrix.
 Each line of this file should be of the form: